Congratulations 2026-2027 Board of Governors!

 SECTION 2: TRANSITIONAL MEETINGS FOR OUTGOING/INCOMING BOARD OF GOVERNORS

-Newly elected officers and appointed chairpersons shall meet at the Transitional Board meeting held in May, to assume their duties effective 1 June.
+B. Newly elected officers and appointed chairpersons shall meet at the Transitional Board meeting held in May.

 SECTION 3: EXECUTIVE BOARD MEETINGS